Warrnambool - South

 What is the weighted average housing cost based on tenure mix in Warrnambool - South?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $808.
-This accounts for outright owners paying no housing costs, mortgage holders paying $1,387.0/month, and renters paying $1,243/month.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $808.
+This accounts for outright owners paying no housing costs, mortgage holders paying $1,387/month, and renters paying $1,243/month.

 How affordable is housing in Warrnambool - South relative to local incomes?